How to Teach a Guinea Pig to Wave

 Additional Tips For Teaching This Trick

 - Your guinea pig should be able to stand up fairly well before attempting version 2 of this trick.
-If your guinea pig isn't too confident with standing up yet, you can teach them to wave from the ground (version 1) instead, and try version 2 once the guinea pig has grown more confident with their balance.
+If your guinea pig is lacking confidence with standing on two legs, you can teach them to wave from the ground (version 1) instead, and try version 2 once the guinea pig has grown more confident with their balance.

 - Encourage the guinea pig to wave more by praising them extensively whenever they put in more effort or wave with more enthusiasm than usual.